shankardevy/mango/README.md

 # Mango

 This project contains the source code of the Ecommerce site that is built in the book _Mastering Phoenix Framework_, as part of the _Phoenix Inside Out_ series.
+View the demo at https://mango.shankardevy.com/

 ## Additional files
 You need some static image files and CSV files to get the same output as described in the book.
 These files can be downloaded here: